 Multichannel Support

-1. Multichannel Support: Modern contact centers support multiple communication channels, such as phone, email, chat, social media, and SMS, enabling customers to reach out through their preferred method.
+1. Multichannel Support: Modern cloud contact centers support multiple communication channels, such as phone, chat, and SMS, enabling customers to reach out through their preferred method.

 2. Omnichannel Integration: These solutions provide a unified dashboard that integrates all communication channels, allowing agents to seamlessly switch between channels while maintaining context.